 - Liquidated damages clause.
 This lists the damages to be paid if a breach of contract occurs.

 - Acceleration Clause.
 This states that if a party breaches the contract, the other party may demand immediate performance of the contract.
 This often can be found in contracts involving monthly payments: if a payment is not made, then the full amount can be demanded for payment immediately.

 These are just a sampling of the clauses one may encounter in a contract.
 If you need contract clauses to be explained further, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.